lonelyion/lonelyion/README.md

 # 离子 / Lonely_ion

 Hi, I'm Ion.
-Major in Mechatronic Engineering at SHU.
+Major in Computer Science at SHU.

 + 🧐 Interested in full stack.
 Recent focus on frontend.
 + 🌱 I’m currently learning JavaScript/TypeScript.
 + 😀 I like Chinese and Japanese cultures, and falling with VTubers now.
-+ 🔭 Currently working on a fan-sub group.
++ 🔭 I'm also working as leader in a VTuber fan-sub group.
++ ⚡ Fun fact: I changed my major from Mechatronic Engineering at the beginning of Junior Year.

 ### :zap: Recent Activity
 <!--START_SECTION:activity-->